sarahliuakl/sarah.xin/posts/2025-ai-opportunities-for-new-zealand-digital-marketers.md

 ## Conclusion: AI as Your Career Catalyst

-"The next decade won't see AI taking your job – but professionals using AI will."
+"The next decade won't see AI taking your job, but professionals using AI will."
-When 5-person Auckland agencies serve national clients through AI, and Wellington freelancers manage 10 brands' content strategies, 2025's winners already know: AI isn't competition – it's your superpower.
+When 5-person Auckland agencies serve national clients through AI, and Wellington freelancers manage 10 brands' content strategies, 2025's winners already know: AI isn't competition, it's your superpower.